Read This First

 Prompt 2: List a few recent advances in assembly theory.

-The section turns on Recent Advances in Assembly Theory.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Recent Advances in Assembly Theory in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step prepares resources relevant to assembly theory.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.